supertrip86/Bayesian_Statistics/README.md

 # Bayesian Statistics

-This repository includes all the projects carried out for the **Statistical Methods in Data Science - Part II** course at *La Sapienza University of Rome*
+This repository includes all my projects for **Statistical Methods in Data Science - Part II** at *La Sapienza University of Rome*